Mary Ann LoFrumento, M.D. – President

 LaMar Parkin – Chief Financial Officer

 LaMar is a finance professional at IBM.
-He has worked in many capacities in both finance and accounting at IBM, spending most of his career in IBM's Global Technology Services business.
-He now works in IBM's Corporate Treasury responsible for coordinating and reporting all of IBM's Accounts Receivables and Inventory world-wide.
+Currently the Chief Financial Officer for IBM’s Brokerage Services (formerly Gravitant), LaMar has worked in many capacities in both finance and accounting at IBM.
 He graduated cum laude with his degree in accounting from BYU’s Marriott School of Management in 2002.
 Over the years he has worked as a volunteer with many service organizations including Big Brother/Big Sisters, YMCA, as well as various soup kitchens, hospitals & schools.
 He has served as an assistant Scoutmaster for a local troop of the Boy Scouts of America for over 6 years.
-He became involved with Hands Up for Haiti through his wife Amy, a Nurse Practitioner, who is a founding member, and led the organization's growth as its Executive Director for the last three years.
+He became involved with Hands Up for Haiti through his wife Amy, a Nurse Practitioner, who is a founding member, and led the organization’s growth as its Executive Director for the last three years.

 MANAGEMENT TEAM – HAITI

 Manol Isac, M.D. – Executive Director in Haiti